yukihuyt/AI_Advances_for_Game_Dev/README.md

 # AI Advances for Game Dev
 This is a collection of artificial intelligence and machine learning advances that are possible to be applied in the future game development process.
-Hope this can offer some inspirations for game data scientists, game developers, and maybe just offer some possible resources of imaginations for passionate game players:video_game:.
+Hope this can offer some inspirations for game data scientists, game developers, and maybe just spark some imaginations of passionate game players:video_game:.

 :sparkles: Keep Updating :sparkles: